Needle spiking: Belgium

 There was an incident of needle spiking of football supporters in May 2022 during a match between KV Mechelen and Racing Genk.
 Fourteen soccer fans from the same section of the stadium felt a prick and subsequently became unwell, although initial toxicological reports found nothing.

 Also in May 2022, in the city of Hasselt (Limburg), twenty-four youngsters became unwell at teen festival We R Young after what may have been needle spiking or mass hysteria.

 Germany

 In May 2022, Australian musician Zoè Zanias of Linea Aspera claimed she was attacked in a needle-spiking at the Berghain nightclub in Berlin, suffering from respiratory depression and an unwanted "psychedelic" experience as a result.

 The Netherlands

 Stories of needle spiking went viral in the Low Countries in the spring of 2022.
 By summer the ensuing moral panic have eventually faded when media started to be more critical to the reports, and the number of rumors gradually decreased.

 Spain

-As of summer 2022, the Spanish police had registered 23 cases in Catalonia and 12 in the Basque Country.
+As of summer 2022, Spanish police had registered 23 cases in Catalonia and 12 in the Basque Country.
 No traces of drugs were detected and there were no cases of related sexual violence.
+That August, a man was arrested in Palma de Mallorca for falsely claiming to have been spiked with a needle and robbed in a nightclub.
+In 2023, Spanish authorities, including the Institute of Legal Medicine, concluded all reports of needle spiking in the Balearic Islands were false, extrapolating this to reports from the rest of Spain.